Linaro/website/_posts/current/blog/2019-06-13-highlights-from-lund-linux-con-2019.md

 ---
+title: Highlights from Lund Linux Con 2019
 author: niklas.cassel
-category: blog
+layout: post
 date: 2019-06-13 00:00:00
 description: A few weeks ago, Linaro attended Lund Linux Con 2019, the largest conference in Scandinavia focused on the Linux Kernel.
 Here are some of the highlights.
-image: /assets/images/blog/uncompressed_crowd4.JPG
-layout: post
+category: blog
 tags:
 - Linaro
 - Open Source